Theo Todman's Web Page - Notes Pages

 - Further Details: of time expenditure against task are given below, extracted from the relevant version of my Summary Task List11 (which is regularly updated between Quarterly Status Reports) and YTD here12..

-- I’d increased my time allocation to 16 hours / week, and spent 30% more than that amount of time, for reasons that will become apparent.
+- I’d increased my time allocation again to 21 hours / week, and spent 25% more than that amount of time, for reasons that will become apparent.

-- I’ve also resurrected my University partnership with Dave T, with whom I’d played on an off in 2011-13.
-He lives up North, so RealBridge is a blessing.
-We play weekly online at Milton Keynes.
+- I’ve also continued my renewed partnership with Dave T, with whom I’d played at Cambridge in the early 1970s and on and off in 2011-13.
+He lives in Darlington up North, so RealBridge is a blessing.
+We play weekly on Wednesdays online at Milton Keynes and occasionally on other days.

-- I decided to sign up for "Bridge - Handle" and play daily.
+- I continue to play "Bridge - Handle" daily.
 Very enjoyable – and educational.

 - Looking back, I probably still spend too much time enjoying myself reviewing the sessions after the event, important though this is.
 I no longer engage in protracted – and usually fruitless – email exchanges, however.